vitaut/vitaut.net/_posts/2014-09-19-reading-nl-files.md

 The `Expr` type represents an expression.
 It is a simple enum as we don't construct an expression tree here, but only distinguish between constants and other expressions.
-The expression type is passed as a template argument to `NLHandler`.
-This ensures that default handler methods such as `NLHandler::OnUnary` also return `Expr`.
+The expression type is passed as a template argument to `NullNLHandler`.
+This ensures that default handler methods such as `NullNLHandler::OnUnary` also return `Expr`.
 These methods [value-initialize](http://en.cppreference.com/w/cpp/language/value_initialization) the expression objects they return which in this case gives the value `OTHER`.